Gangs in Canada: Greater Toronto Area

 Certain neighbourhoods in Toronto have experienced gang and organized crime activity including human trafficking, firearm trafficking, drug trafficking, robbery, and Mafia/mob activity.

 A police survey found that most youth gangs in Ontario and the GTA are ethnically African/Caribbean (Somali/Jamaican/Haitian/Ethiopian/Guyanese), Caucasian (Italian/Russian/Portuguese/Albanian/Polish/Greek/Spanish), and South Asian (Indian/Punjabi/Pakistani/Tamil).
 There are also a number of East Asian and Latino gangs in the area as well as West Asian mainly being (Iranian/Arab).

-Although Toronto's murder rate remains low, there has been a recent rise in gun violence in the downtown core of the greater Toronto area.
+Although Toronto's murder rate remains low, there has been a recent rise in gun violence in the downtown core.
 The two most focal incidents were the Boxing Day shooting, a shootout between rival gangs that resulted in the death of 15-year-old bystander Jane Creba on December 26, 2005, on Yonge Street, and a mall food court shooting at the Eaton Centre on June 2, 2012, which left two dead and injured seven others, including a 13-year-old boy.
 Hassan was considered to be the targeted victim and is considered to be gang-affiliated while others were considered innocent bystanders.

 In June 2015, RCMP led police raids across the Greater Toronto Area, named Project OPhoenix, which resulted in the arrest of 19 men, allegedly affiliated with the 'Ndrangheta.
 Testimony during the trial revealed that the crime group was still very active as recently as 2015, with activities in mortgage and bank fraud as well as cocaine trafficking.

 Giuseppe (Pino) Ursino and Romanian-born Cosmin (Chris) Dracea of Toronto faced two counts of cocaine trafficking for the benefit of a criminal organization and one charge of conspiracy to commit an indictable offence.
 The 2018 trial in Ontario Superior Court in Toronto was the first in Canada to target the 'Ndrangheta as an organized crime group since the Criminal Code was amended in 1997 to include the concept of a criminal organization.
 Granted, neither of the defendants admitted to having been part of that organization.
 Both were convicted of conspiracy to smuggle drugs.
 At the sentencing, the presiding judge had made this comment: "Based on the evidence at trial, Giuseppe Ursino is a high-ranking member of the 'Ndrangheta who orchestrated criminal conduct and then stepped back to lessen his potential implication" ...
 Cosmin Dracea knew he was dealing with members of a criminal organization when he conspired to import cocaine".

-After the Ursino/Dracea trial, Tom Andreopoulos, deputy chief federal prosecutor, offered this comment about the organization:"We’re talking about structured organized crime.
-We’re talking about a political entity, almost; a culture of crime that colonizes across the sea from Italy to Canada.
+After the Ursino/Dracea trial, Tom Andreopoulos, deputy chief federal prosecutor, offered this comment about the organization:"We're talking about structured organized crime.
+We're talking about a political entity, almost; a culture of crime that colonizes across the sea from Italy to Canada.
 This is one of the most sophisticated criminal organizations in the world."